smallAreaHealthStatisticsUnit/rapidInquiryFacility/rifDatabase/Postgres/BUILD.md

 Makefiles have the following limitations:

-* Full dependency tracking for SQL scripts has not yet been implemented; you are advised to do a ''make clean'' or ''make devclean'' before building as in the below examples or nothing much may happen.
+* Full dependency tracking for SQL scripts has not yet been implemented; you are advised to do a *make clean* or *make devclean* before building as in the below examples or nothing much may happen.
 * A fully working version of Node.js that can compile is required or you ewill not be able to generate the topoJSON tiles data.